BOOK NOW

 Day 8: Santiago de Compostela

-This morning, you will walk a few miles of El Camino, and immerse yourselves in the fragrant eucalyptus groves and experience the breathtaking scenery.
-Later this morning attend the International Pilgrim Mass at the Cathedral of St. James.
-After Mass, there will be free time for lunch and visit the Cathedral of Santiago.
-Formed by Galician granite, this Cathedral is one of the finest architectural examples in Europe as it encompasses Romanesque, Gothic and Baroque styles.
-Additionally, the Cathedral contains numerous and valuable pieces of art that truly captivate the eye.
-Upon entering the Cathedral, tradition will lead as you hug the dazzling statue of St. James.
-Following this intimate embrace, you will descent into the crypt where the Patron Saint of Pilgrims’ relics are kept.
-After that, you will enjoy a sightseeing tour of the city.
-Some stops on your tour include the Obradoiro Square, Fonseca Palace, Gemirez Palace, Franco Street, and much more.
-Your evening will be free to spend at your leisure until a final dinner with your group.
-You will spend a final overnight in Santiago de Compostela.
+This morning, begin by walking a few miles of El Camino.
+Immerse yourselves in the fragrant eucalyptus groves and experience the breathtaking scenery.
+Later this morning, join in celebrating the International Pilgrims’ Mass at the Cathedral of St. James.
+After Mass, there will be free time for lunch, followed by a visit to the Cathedral of Santiago.
+The Cathedral is made of Galician granite and is one of the finest examples of architectural design in Europe.
+It encompasses Romanesque, Gothic, and Baroque styles.
+Additionally, it contains numerous valuable pieces of art.
+Pilgrims traditionally hug the state of St. James as they enter the Cathedral.
+Descend into the crypt where the relics of St. James are displayed.
+Following your visit, enjoy a sightseeing tour of the city.
+Some stops on your tour include the Obradoiro Square, Fonseca Palace, Gelmirez Palace, Franco Street, and much more.
+Your evening will be free to spend at your leisure until dinner and an overnight.

 Day 9: Santiago de Compostela – Lisbon